hameddavodi/MSE-Basics/README.md

 **Theoritical Study cases:**

-Welcome to this repository containing case studies in statistics, math, and econometrics.
+Welcome to this repository containing case studies in Statistics, Math, and Econometrics.

 Here, you will find a collection of real-world examples and problems that illustrate the application of statistical, mathematical, and econometrics methods in solving practical issues.